MORE THAN A LINE ON A MAP

 Born where the West Riding’s urban areas encroach on the Pennine hills Terry Ashby is a proud and professional Yorkshireman.
 A former local government officer, legal executive and chartered surveyor, he is fascinated by wild and remote country and has spent much of his life exploring the fells and moors of northern England, together with strange and exotic places in other parts of the world.
 His interests are wide-ranging – local and natural history, geology, geography, architecture, conservation and social, cultural and political aspects of rural life.
 His first book, Yorkshire’s North-West Frontier, was published in 2019.
 He works as a volunteer on countryside management programmes in the North Pennines.

-If you would like a copy of the book, at £15 plus p+p, please contact the author or publisher:
+If you would like a copy of the book, at £15 plus p+p, please contact the author (for a signed copy) or publisher:

 Email firstname.lastname@example.org or telephone 07526 486201, or from The Book Dragon, 6 West Row, Stockton on Tees, TS18 1BT, http://www.thebookdragon.co.uk, tel: 01642 670906.